waitingsong/pg_partman/test/README_test.md

 Once that's done, it's best to use the **pg_prove** script that pgTAP comes with to run all the tests.
 If you don't have pg_prove available from your installation source, it is typically available via a perl library package (Ex. `libtap-parser-sourcehandler-pgtap-perl` on Ubuntu).

-I like using the  -o, -v -f options to get more useful feedback.
+I like using the  -o -v -f options to get more useful feedback.

 ```sql
     pg_prove -ovf /path/to/partman/test/*.sql